jotslo/joshscript/README.md

 3. Open a text editor, write a program using JoshScript codes above, then click "Save As".

-4. Change the file type to "All Files", if the dialog window has this option, name your
+4. Change the file type to "All Files", if the dialog window has that option, name your
 program anything you like that ends in _.jsh_ (for example "program1.jsh") and save it.

-5. To run your program, open the text file with _execute_script.bat\*_ - find it
+5. To run your program, open the file with _execute_script.bat\*_ - find it
 using your file manager's "choose another app" or "browse" option.

-_\*_ the file _execute_script.bat_, for (Microsoft) Windows, or one of
+_\*_ the file _execute_script.bat_, for (Microsoft) Windows, or one
-the following files to be used on other operating system(OS)s:
+of the following to be used on other operating system(OS)s:
  \- _exec_script.linux.sh_, a bash shell script for (GNU/)Linux.
  \- _exec_script.mac.command_, a bash script for MacOS.